 3. Unroll the cake.
 Spread the whipped cream evenly on the cake.
 Leave a slight border so the filling doesn't spill out.

 5. Chill the cake for 1 hour.
+This makes glazing and slicing a lot easier!

 Finally, make the ganache topping: